MarkUgarov/maybe-this-will-help/java/testing/junitAndMockitoAndJmockit.md

 See [this page](mockito.md) and maybe see [this project](https://github.com/MarkUgarov/TestProjectToTest) to compare.

 ## Example Scenario

-The starting point is pretty exactly the one as in [How to work with JMockit](#how-to-work-with-jmockit).
+The starting point is pretty exactly the one as above in [How to work with JMockit](#how-to-work-with-jmockit).

 In this fiction, your team somehow endet up to program in singleton pattern and likes static methods.
 There is nothing you can do about.